 Honey is actually the only food that scientists have found never goes bad.
 If your honey looks cloudy or thicker than it should, that’s just a sign that the sugars have crystallized.
 To return your honey to its original state, just remove the lid, place the jar in a pot of water, and heat it over low heat until the sugar dissolves back into the honey.

 If your honey is in a plastic container, be sure to transfer it to a heat-safe container before you heat it on the stove.

 It's important to note that while honey doesn't go bad, it can ferment, if it contains too much water.
 If you notice lots of bubbles on the surface, a bulging lid or a change in taste, there's a good chance your honey has fermented.
 It's perfectly safe to continue eating it, if you like the taste and don't mind the alcohol content, but it isn't safe to continue storing it in a glass jar.
 As carbon dioxide builds up, the pressure will eventually cause the jar to explode.
 So, if you decide to keep your honey, be sure to transfer it to a plastic container, so you don't have to worry about your safety, or find yourself cleaning up a big, sticky mess off every item and surface in your pantry.

 When a Honey Substitute Will Work and Which One to Choose

 You can usually count on a honey substitute to work well in baked good recipes.
-If the honey you’re replacing is in a sauce or a glaze or marinade for meat or vegetables, use maple syrup in its place.
+If the honey you’re replacing is in a sauce, a glaze or marinade for meat or vegetables, use maple syrup in its place.
 It’ll act in much the same way, even if it changes the flavor of the dish a bit.
 For recipes that include the word “honey” in their name, you may want to think twice about making a substitution.
 The honey is probably a key part of the dish’s flavor.
-Of course, in some cases that could result in a recipe variation that you love.

 Using a substitute in a honey mustard dressing = bad idea.